mcnuttandrew/prong/public/README.md

 ## Projections

-The central design abstraction in JSONG are projections.
+The central design abstraction in Prong are projections.
 These are lightweight ways to modify the text within the editor to fit your goals.

 There are four types of projections.